WICG/attribution-reporting-api/flexible_event_config.md

       "end_times": [<int>, ...],
     }

-    // Represents an operator that summarizes the triggers within a window
+    // Represents an operator that summarizes the triggers attributed to the source.
-    // count: number of triggers attributed within a window
+    // count: number of triggers attributed
-    // value_sum: sum of the value of triggers within a window
+    // value_sum: sum of the value of triggers
     // Defaults to "count"
-    "summary_window_operator": <one of "count" or "value_sum">,
+    "summary_operator": <one of "count" or "value_sum">,

     // Represents a bucketization of the integers from [0, MAX_UINT32], encoded as
     // a list of integers where new buckets begin (excluding 0 which is